 Waste management must be addressed aggressively through source reduction, volume reduction and resource recovery.
+The federal government should invest in and develop sustainable domestic capacity for recovering resources and returning them to economically beneficial use.
 These actions must be compatible with protecting the environment.